iotempire/iotempower/lib/esp_dongle/README.rst

 ESP Dongle
 ==========

-This project is a dongle that should be connected to a ulnoiot gateway (like a raspberry pi with the ulnoiot pi image).
+This project is a dongle that should be connected to a IoTempower gateway (like a raspberry pi with the IoTempower pi image).

 It should be installed to Wemos D1 Mini with display shield.